wp-plugins/rb-internal-links/readme.txt

 Tested up to: 2.7.1
 Stable tag: 2.0.5

-Link to internal posts and pages in your blog in a similar to style to wiki.
-No need to remember full URLs, post ids or slugs.
-Wysiwyg plugin to help find previous posts and pages.
+Link to posts and pages within your blog using shortcodes, similar to a wiki or cms.
+No need to remember full URLs, post ids or slugs with the wysiwyg UI plugin to help find previous posts and pages.

 == Description ==